 - Fight Your Property Tax Appraisal: Our annual State of our Financial Union date night made me aware that our home’s appraised market value has gone up over 18% in just a few years.
 Talk about a property tax increase!
 Here’s how we DIY fought our own property taxes for a savings of $612, after becoming aware they were creeping up.

-- Move/Roll Over a Retirement Account that’s been Left Behind: If you find out that you’re paying more than you’d like to in retirement fees (general guidance is to not be paying more than 1% each year; we pay 0.5%), then it might be time to roll over your old 401(k)s from an ex-employer to a new IRA account, or to move brokerage firms.
+- Move/Roll Over a Retirement Account that’s been Left Behind: If you find out that you’re paying more than you’d like to in retirement fees (general guidance is to not be paying more than 1% each year; we pay 0.5%), then it might be in your best interest to roll over your old 401(k)s from an ex-employer to a new IRA account, or to move brokerage firms.

 - Divert Money into Emergency Savings: If you found your emergency savings fund is pretty anemic, then it’s time to dedicate cash flow to building it back up.
 Don’t worry – building an emergency savings fund is not as annoying as you’d think.